FelixBer/FindFunc/README.md

 * Copying rules between Tabs via clipboard (same format as file format)
 * Advanced copying of instruction bytes (all, opcodes only, all except immediates)

+Button "Search Functions" clears existing results and starts a fresh search, "Refine Results" considers only results of the previous search.

 ### Advanced Binary Copying